 The Southeast Alaska Mitigation Fund

-The Southeast Alaska Mitigation Fund (SAMF) is an In Lieu Fee (ILF) compensatory mitigation program currently being developed by SAWC.
+The Southeast Alaska Mitigation Fund (SAMF) is an In Lieu Fee (ILF) compensatory mitigation program operated by SAWC.
+A copy of our legal instrument is available here:

 The SAMF operates under the CWA Section 404 Regulatory Program to collect permit funds from developers impacting aquatic resources and pool them together to build and maintain mitigation sites – aquatic resource restoration, enhancement, or creation projects that mitigate for impacts occurring as a result of land development to achieve no net loss of aquatic resource.